-2. Summary Statement of Revenues, Expenses and Changes in Net Position
+2. Comparative Statements of Revenues, Expenses and Changes in Net Position

-The following table provides information on the financial performance of the current year in terms of revenues and expenses.
-It presents the operating revenues and expenses and the corresponding net operating results, as well as non-operating revenues and expenses.
+The following table summarizes the financial performance for the fiscal years ended September 30, 2023 and 2022, presenting comparative data on revenues and expenses.
+It includes operating revenues and expenses, the resulting net operating position, and non-operating revenues and expenses, highlighting changes in CIA's net position across both fiscal periods.